apigee/edge-php-sdk/README.md

 # How to use the Apigee Edge PHP SDK
+The Apigee Edge Management PHP SDK makes it easy to write PHP modules that use the Apigee Edge management API.
+By using the Management PHP SDK, you can communicate with Apigee Edge to manage developers, apps, roles, and permissions in the same way as the Apigee Developer Services portal.
 ## Prerequisites and Installation Requirements
 ### PHP Requirements
 The Edge PHP SDK has the following prerequisites: